By Joe Ballent

 Sit Up Front and Mount Your GoPro Backwards

-Many of us have seen the demo displays at sporting goods stores with various GoPro perspectives, but why not mix it up and turn things around?
+Many of us have seen the demo displays at sporting goods stores with various GoPro perspectives.
+So why not mix it up and turn things around?
 You’ll give your friends and family a chance to ham it up for the camera without missing any of the action yourself when rapid day comes.

 The Do-It-Yourself Mount